calhacks/portal/README.md

 FOr a user to sign up, they need to verify their email.
 When they sign up they'll get an email that takes them to `https://portal.calhacks.io/verify?code=XXXXXX`.
 Replacing the hostname with `localhost:8000` will run the email verification locally so your test user can login.

+### Policies

+In order to standardize authentication and email verification checks throughout the app, some routes have associated policies that run as middleware, to make sure unauthenticated/unverified users can't access any dashboard, application, or team pages.
+The routes and policies are described in `src/policies/index.js`.

+The current ones are:

+* `authenticateUser(roles)`: make sure a user is signed in as one of the roles in `roles` before allowing them to visit the route.
+* `emailVerify`: make sure a user has verified their email before allowing them to visit the route.

 ## Todos

 There's still a lot to be done:

 * Styling pages
+* Post-acceptance stuff (RSVP, travel reimbursement, and logistics)
 * Sponsor portal/admin portal
 * Deploying to `werewolves` properly
 * Setting up automatic deployment from `master`